 Airplane coffee is crap, let’s not sugar coat it.
 So when an airline is removing the only acceptable coffee, (in my opinion), to save money, it’s not looking good.
 What do you think?

-American Airlines is raising the ire of its first class passengers by removing espresso coffee machines from numerous aircraft types.
+American Airlines is raising the ire of its first class passengers by removing espresso coffee machines from a number of aircraft forms.
 With an eye on the bottom line, American Airlines is pulling some tool from its planes to save weight and ongoing maintenance costs.
 High on the jettison list are the first class espresso coffee coffee machines.

-Espresso coffee axed to save fuel and end confusion
+Espresso coffee coffee axed to save fuel and end confusion

-Nevertheless, it is a decision that only effects a small percentage of American’s passengers.
-American Airlines had installed espresso coffee machines across its Boeing 777-300ER and Airbus A321T aircraft, creating them available to first class passengers only.
+Nevertheless, it is a decision that only impacts a small percentage of American’s passengers.
+American Airlines had installed espresso coffee coffee machines across its Boeing 777-300ER and Airbus A321T aircraft, making them available to first class passengers only.
 In a good year, American Airlines flies more than 200 million passengers annually.
 The vast majority of those passengers fly in the main cabin, where the chances of ever scoring a ristretto were next to nil.

-However even if only one or two percent of those 200 million passengers fly up the front, that’s a few million people flying American Airlines first class each year.
-And some of them are deeply underwhelmed at consuming to beverage crafted coffee on their next American Airlines flight.
+Nevertheless even if only one or two percent of those 200 million passengers fly up the front, that’s a few million people flying American Airlines first class each year.
+And some of them are deeply underwhelmed at consuming to consume brewed coffee on their next American Airlines flight.

 What’s behind the move?
 In a statement, American Airlines says they are removing the espresso coffee coffee machines “to help conserve fuel and prevent confusion about what services are currently offered.”

-American Airlines only ever offered espresso coffee in first class and only on two aircraft types (formerly, some of American’s Dreamliners likewise had espresso coffee machines).
-However American Airlines also has a first class product on a lot of of its Boeing 737 and narrowbody Airbus aircraft.
+American Airlines only ever offered espresso coffee in first class and only on two aircraft kinds (formerly, some of American’s Dreamliners also had espresso coffee machines).
+But American Airlines likewise has a first class product on lots of of its Boeing 737 and narrowbody Airbus aircraft.
 They never had espresso coffee machines.
-So some first class cabins had half respectable espresso coffee coffee, and some didn’t.
-You could call that confusing, or perhaps basically an inconsistent first class product.
+So some first class cabins had half respectable espresso coffee, and some didn’t.
+You could call that confusing, or perhaps truly an inconsistent first class product.

 American Airlines likewise raises saving fuel as a reason behind the decision.
 You might think, what’s a few extra kilos on a Boeing 777-300ER?
 Nevertheless every kilo counts, particularly these days when airlines are experiencing revenue shortfalls and looking to save where they can.
 With services in the main cabin already fairly barebones, airlines looking to cut costs often turn to their premium cabins.